d2l-ai/d2l-vi/chapter_attention-mechanisms/transformer_vn.md

 On the flip side, Transformer differs from the seq2seq with attention model in the following:
 -->

-Mặt khác, Transformer khác với seq2seq với mô hình chú ý như sau:
+Mặt khác, Transformer khác với mô hình seq2seq áp dụng cơ chế tập trung như sau:

 <!--
 1. **Transformer block**: a recurrent layer in seq2seq is replaced by a *Transformer block*.